-ARPA provides guidance to land-managing federal agencies for improved management and protection of archaeological resources on federal and Indian lands and assigns authority to federal officials to enforce laws that protect archaeological sites on public lands as well as enforce financial and incarceration penalties for persons who are convicted of unpermitted excavation, removal, damage, or defacement of archaeological resources.
-The statute requires that the federal agency issue an archaeological permit before any survey, excavation, or collection of cultural resources occurs on public lands and establishes requirements for the curation of artifacts and other materials recovered from permitted excavation (36 CFR 79).
+ARPA creates legal framework and tools to improve management and protection of archaeological resources located on federal and Indian controlled lands.
+This includes the creation of civil and criminal penalties for unpermitted excavation, removal, damage, or defacement of archaeological resources on federal or tribal controlled lands.
+The statute requires that the federal agency issue an archaeological permit before any survey, excavation, or collection of archaeological resources occurs on public lands and establishes requirements for the curation of artifacts and other materials recovered from permitted excavation (36 CFR 79).
 ARPA also requires that federal managers responsible for the protection of archaeological resources hold information about the location and nature of these resources confidential unless providing the information would further the purpose of the statute and not create a risk of harm for the resources.

 ARPA permits are issued by land managing federal agencies for all archaeological investigations conducted by non-agency personnel on federal lands unless carried out under a contract or cooperative agreement for archaeological services with the federal agency.
-ARPA permits are requested from the federal landmanaging agency, who determines whether a permit is necessary and what types of documentation (e.g., statement of work, key personnel qualifications, budget, curation plan, NAGPRA Plan of Action [POA]) may be required in support of the application (43 CFR 7.6).
-ARPA permit applications must be submitted at least 60 days in advance of the planned fieldwork, and permits may be issued for up to three years, with multi-year permits reviewed annually.
+ARPA permits are requested from the federal land-managing agency, who determines whether a permit is necessary and what types of documentation (e.g., statement of work, key personnel qualifications, budget, curation plan, NAGPRA Plan of Action [POA]) may be required in support of the application (43 CFR 7.6).
+Contact the federal land managing agency for agency-specific guidance for permitting under ARPA.
 Work conducted under ARPA is subject to compliance with Section 106 of the NHPA and the National Environmental Policy Act (NEPA).

-Native American Graves Protection and Repatriation Act (25 USC §3001-3013)
+Native American Graves Protection and Repatriation Act (25 USC §§3001-3013)

-NAGPRA provides for the repatriation and disposition of certain Native American human remains, funerary objects, sacred objects, and objects of cultural patrimony (hereinafter referred to as NAGPRA cultural items) encountered on federal or Tribal lands and establishes procedures to determine the appropriate treatment of funerary features and NAGPRA cultural items that may be encountered during planned excavation or inadvertently as part of an undertaking on federal or Tribal lands.
-NAGPRA requires that federal agencies consult with affiliated Tribes prior to the intentional excavation or removal of human remains and NAGPRA cultural items that receive federal funding to return previously recovered human remains and NAGPRA cultural items to lineal descendants or culturally affiliated Tribes.
+NAGPRA provides for the repatriation and disposition of certain Native American human remains, funerary objects, sacred objects, and objects of cultural patrimony (hereinafter referred to as NAGPRA cultural items) encountered on federal or Tribal lands.
+NAGPRA establishes procedures to determine the appropriate treatment of funerary features and NAGPRA cultural items that may be encountered during planned excavation or inadvertently as part of an undertaking on federal or Tribal lands.
+NAGPRA requires that federal agencies consult with affiliated Tribes prior to the intentional excavation or removal of human remains and NAGPRA cultural items from federal or Tribal lands.
+The statute also requires federal agencies and institutions that receive federal funding to return previously recovered human remains and NAGPRA cultural items to lineal descendants or culturally affiliated Tribes.